pcdslab/ProteoRift/README.md

 #### 1.2 Activate Enviornment
 `conda activate proteorift`

-### 2. Retrain the Model (In general you dont need this)
-You can retrain the ProteoRift model if you wish.
-However a trained model is available and you can perform your database search by following [next section](#Database-Search).
-1. Prepare the spectra data (mgf format).
-2. Open the config.ini file in your favorite text editor and set the following parameters:
-    - `mgf_dir`: Absolute path of the mgf files.
-    - `prep_dir` Absolute path to the directory where preprocessed mgf files will be saved.
-    - other parameters in the [ml] section: You can adjust different hyperparameters in the [ml] section, e.g., learning_rate, dropout, etc.
-3. Setup the [wandb](https://wandb.ai/site) account.
-Create a project name `proteorift`.
-Then login to the project using `wandb login.` It would store the logs for training.
-4. Run `python read_spectra.py -t l`.
-It would preprocess the spectra files and split them (training, validation, test) and place in the prep_dir.
-5. Run the specollate_train file `python run_train.py`.
-The model weights would be saved in an output dir.

 ### Database Search
 Our pipeline is using two models.
 You can train specollate model using [Specollate](https://github.com/pcdslab/SpeCollate).
 You can train the proteorift model using Section 2.
 Or you can download the weights for both models [here]().